graciellehigino/ms_range_interactions/manuscript.md

 ## Validation with GBIF occurrences

-The proportion of GBIF pixels (pixels with at least one GBIF occurrence) falling within the IUCN ranges varied from low to high depending on the species ([@fig:gbif], left).
-The lowest proportions occurred for species with small ranges.
-Amongst herbivores, *Rhabdomys pumilio* has a proportion of 22.6% of its presence pixels within its IUCN range, while predators have this proportion above 55% (such as *Lycaon pictus*, with 55.1%, and *Canis aureus*, with 56.2%).
+The proportion of GBIF pixels (pixels with at least one GBIF occurrence) matching the IUCN ranges varied a lot for species with small ranges and way less for species with large ranges ([@fig:gbif], left).
+This means that species with large ranges had more area where their datasets for ecological and geographical information agreed.
+The lowest proportions of GBIF pixels occurred for species with small ranges.
+Amongst herbivores, *Rhabdomys pumilio* has a proportion of 25.6% of its presence pixels within its IUCN range, while predators have this proportion above 47% (such as *Lycaon pictus*, with 47.6%, and *Panthera leo*, with 49.3%).
-Nevertheless, some species with smaller ranges showed high data overlap (such as *Canis mesomelas*, with 94.9%, and many herbivores).
-Overall, predators and preys displayed similar overlap variations, and species with median and large ranges had higher proportions of occurrences falling into their IUCN range.
+Nevertheless, some species with smaller ranges showed high data overlap (such as *Canis mesomelas*, with 94.1%, and many herbivores).
+Overall, predators and preys displayed similar overlap variations, and species with median and large ranges had higher proportions of agreement between GBIF, IUCN and interaction datasets.

 The proportion of GBIF pixels in revised ranges can only be equal to or lower than that of the original ranges, as our analysis removes pixels from the